Unity-Technologies/com.unity.probuilder/README.md

 ### Push Package Manager to Staging

+See [Semantic Versioning](#Semantic-Versioning) for information about build versions.

 Follow the instructions in the [upm-package-template](https://gitlab.internal.unity3d.com/upm-packages/upm-package-template) to set up **npm** credentials.

 **Do not commit `.npmrc` files to the [com.unity.probuilder](https://github.com/procore3d/upm-package-probuilder) repository.**